BloomTech-Labs/omega2020-fe/README.md

 ---
 ### ​Registration Page / Login Page
 **What services, APIs, or platforms will you use to implement this feature?**
-- JWT bcrypt for Authentication
+- JWT and Bcrypt for Authentication

 **What are the costs and benefits of using this solution?**

 Better overall security would be offered via a third party, Auth0 for example.
-However, due to a variety of reasons a significant percentage of our web productivity was no longer available to us, and seeing as how none of the data we will be securing is particularly sensitive, we opted to go for JWT and bcrypt for faster, more reliable implementation while still offering solid security.
+However, due **** dev resource depletion the need to cut out unneccessary modules was recognized.
+The Auth0 will be utilized in later versions.
+While currently using JWT only allows for faster and more reliable implementation while still offering solid security.

 - Cost
     - Not as secure as Auth0 or Firebase
+    - Login flow potentially requires more interaction from user.
 - Pros
     - Security is still quite good
     - Fast, reliable implementation